see it in action

 Click to expand

-MayaFlux wasn’t built to improve on existing tools—it was built because they could not support the work already happening.
-It is the culmination of years of experience in performance, production, and education.
+MayaFlux wasn't built to improve on existing tools.
+It was built because they could not support the work already happening.

 • 15+ years of interdisciplinary performance across Chennai, Delhi, and the Netherlands